flt-acdesign/Julia_Flight_Simulator_V25/README.md

 Run the Julia_Flight_Simulator.jl, it will automatically open Microsoft Edge and will start the simulation

 In this version you need to use a gamepad (Xbox style).
+The "START" button will reset the simulation and the "SELECT" button will switch to a pilot camera.